Pete's Walks - Coombe Hill, the Hampdens, Bacombe Hill (page 2 of 3)

 The path to Parslow's Hillock

-I took Lily Bottom Lane, starting next to the famous Pink and Lily pub, and then bore left into Monkton Wood where I immediately spotted what turned out to be a Riband Wave moth.
-There was a lengthy section of walking through beech trees, with paddoks or meadows close by on my right, before I turned left and followed a path beside a fence through the wood.
+On reaching the minor road in Parslow's Hillock I turned right, then turned left into Lily Bottom Lane, starting next to the famous Pink and Lily pub, and after almost half a mile turned left along a drive (by a Chiltern Way sign).
+Immediately after the garden on the right, I turned right into Monkton Wood where I immediately spotted what turned out to be a Riband Wave moth.
+There was then a lengthy section of walking through beech trees, with paddocks or meadows close by on my right, before I turned left and followed a bridleway beside a fence (the bridleway keeps to the right of the fence, but soon there is a pernissive footpath to the left of the fence) through the wood.
 Here I spotted what I'm fairly sure was a White Admiral butterfly, but it gave me no chance to take a photo.
-After going diagonally over a crossroads, I followed another woodland path to reach the village of Hampden Common by its Cricket ground.
+After going diagonally over a crossroads on the edge of the wood, I followed another woodland path (the leftmost of two) to reach the village of Hampden Common by its Cricket ground.

 Lily Bottom Lane